International Women Day’s teacher toolkit

 Organize a model parliament or United Nations

-Organize a model session of Question Period in the House of Commons or a United Nations simulation as a way for students to share ideas and express their views on gender equality.
+Organize a House of Commons or a United Nations simulation as a way for students to share ideas, debate and express their views on gender equality.
 Students can write short one-minute statements that present opinions and explore issues facing women and girls around the world, using research to bolster their arguments.

 Create a museum celebrating women's achievements